 -

-Strengthens the abdominal muscles and lower back, as well as the hip flexors
+Strengthens the abdominal muscles, lower back, and hip flexors.

 -